Why It Matters:

 Myth: Social Security is tax-free

-Whether you’re planning ahead or already enjoying your retirement, it’s important to understand the tax implications of your Social Security account.
-Start by logging on to your account at Social Security for an idea of what to expect in monthly Social Security retirement benefits.
+Whether you’re planning ahead or already enjoying your retirement, it’s important to understand the tax implications of your Social Security benefits.
+Start by creating and logging in to your “my Social Security” account at https://www.ssa.gov/myaccount/ to get an idea of what you can expect to receive in monthly Social Security retirement benefits.
 You may very well see a decent-looking number.
-Before you get too attached to that number, bear in mind that you’ll likely need to cut it back a bit.
-If you have alternate sources of income like wages, self-employment, dividends, and other taxable income, your benefit may be taxable.2 In addition, how you’re taxed depends on whether you file as an individual or as a couple.
-Keep this in mind as you calculate your retirement budget so you can prepare accordingly.
-Even in retirement, Uncle Sam gets a taste.
+Before you get too attached to that number, however, bear in mind that you may not end up receiving the entire amount of your benefit.
+If you have alternate sources of income, such as wages, self-employment, dividends, and other taxable income, your benefit may be taxable.2 In addition, how you’re taxed depends on whether you file as an individual or as a couple.2 Keep this in mind as you calculate your retirement budget so you can prepare accordingly.

 Myth: Social Security won’t be there for me

-This widely held mantra is popular, despite being inaccurate.
+This widely held mantra is popular, but inaccurate.
 Numbers don’t lie, and they tell a different story.
-Social Security’s accounting shows the agency will continue collecting more than it pays out for the next few years.
-Then, it will still have its trust fund — a kind of savings account — to draw from until 2034.
-After that, it will be taking in less than it pays out, but will still be able to fund 78% of benefits.3 A lot can happen between now and 2034.
-The best thing you can do is to stay informed and prepare accordingly.
+Social Security’s accounting shows the agency will be able to continue paying full benefits from its trust fund (a kind of savings account) until 2033.
+After that, it will be taking in less than it pays out but will still be able to fund 83% of benefits.3 A lot can happen between now and 2033.
+The best thing you can do is to stay informed and adjust your plans as needed.

 Myth: Quick, you’re 62, time to claim Social Security

 The idea of “maximizing” Social Security benefits has likely come up in conversations about planning for retirement.
 But the fact is, until someone invents a test to determine exactly how long you’ll live, there’s no way to identify “maximum” benefits.
-That’s because Social Security calculates essentially the same lifetime benefit no matter when you retire.
-Therefore there is no “best age” to claim your benefits.
-There are pros and cons to filing early and later, it comes down to personal choice and your unique situation.
-If you choose to claim early at 62, you’ll receive less each month, but probably for many more months.
+There are pros and cons to filing early and later, but it comes down to personal choice and your unique situation.
+If you choose to claim early at 62, you’ll receive less in benefits each month, but probably for many more months depending on how long you live.
+If you wait until your full retirement age to claim (it depends on the year you were born, but for most people, it’s 67), you’ll receive your full monthly benefits.
 On the other hand, if you claim later at 70, you’ll receive a higher monthly benefit, but it could be for less time.
-Making this decision may be a great time to include your financial professional in the discussion.
+Keep in mind that once you make this decision, it’s permanent – you can’t change it once you start receiving benefits.
+There’s really no “best age” to claim your benefits.
+However, making this decision may be a great time to include your financial professional in the discussion.
 They can help you determine the time that’s right for you and your retirement goals.4

 Myth: Everyone is entitled to Social Security